Travel Nurse Pay & Benefits

 Understanding Travel Nurse Salaries and Your Benefits Package

 How much do travel nurses & allied healthcare professionals make?

 Many factors can affect your paycheck.
 Ultimately, the specialty, location and benefits you choose will affect the amount of money that goes into your pocket.
 If you are looking to optimize pay, it is good to understand that specialties in high demand pay better rates and that different areas of the country offer different salaries.
 For instance, a travel L&D nurse in California will make a different amount than a travel med surg nurse in Kentucky.
 And for allied professionals, pay varies widely for the same reasons.
 In general, travel clinicians are paid more generously than their staff counterparts.

-Many travel nurses bounce around between states and sometimes even specialties, and thus will be paid differently from assignment to assignment.
-But if dough is the name of the game for you, then we can always find you a high paying job, especially if you remain flexible on location.
+Many travel nurses and allied clinicians bounce around between states and sometimes even specialties, and thus will be paid differently from assignment to assignment.
+But if dough is the name of the game for you, then we can always find you a high-paying job, especially if you remain flexible on location.

-Quite a few factors affect your pay and that includes location and specific demand.
-Facilities in less popular locations with a high need for travel nurses tend to pay more.
-But as with any job, there is much more than just pay to consider.
-When evaluating pay you also have to take into account the cost of living in the area.
+Quite a few factors affect your pay – including location and demand.
+Facilities in less-popular locations with a high need for travel nurses tend to pay more.
+But with any job, there is much more than just pay to consider.
+When evaluating pay, you also have to take into account the cost of living in the area.
 You can rely on your recruiter and the rest of your Aya Healthcare team for valuable advice.